joannesong/AC-Android/lessons/recyclerview/review/README.md

 ### 1. Create a Model Class for the Data you want to Display

-To separate concerns effectively, we should create a package called **model** (all lowercase) within our project just for our data models - or what we ant our data to look like for use.
+To separate concerns effectively, we should create a package called **model** (all lowercase) within our project just for our data models - or what we want our data to look like for use.

 Next, we'll make a basic data class to store inside of our new package - a class for fun movies.
 It should have: